Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Winner: Constant Contact for simplicity; Mailchimp for deep, actionable analytics.

-Both platforms integrate with 300+ apps, but I’ve noticed differences in depth and reliability among their marketing tools when evaluating Constant Contact vs Mailchimp.
+Both platforms integrate with 300+ third-party apps, but I’ve noticed differences in depth and reliability among their marketing tools when evaluating Constant Contact vs Mailchimp.

 Constant Contact’s integrations with Shopify, WordPress, and QuickBooks work well for basic needs.
 The API with Constant Contact is reliable but limited—I’ve found it better suited for small integrations than complex builds.